 To see the location of Pontremoli on a map of the Via Francigena pilgrimage route, the route from Canturbury to Rome, see our Via Francigena Map.

 For as nice a destination as it is, Pontremoli has a distinct lack of hotels.
 Luckily, Bed and Breakfasts and Agriturismi have popped up to take up the slack.
-Search for: Lodging in Pontremoli.
+Here are the most popular for: Lodging in Pontremoli.
 For vacation rentals, see Lunigiana Rentals: Pontremoli.

-A good treatment of food is given by Ciao Lunigiana: Pontremoli for Slow Foodies.
-We like in Osteria Oca Bianca at Via Camillo Benso Conte di Cavour, 17 for traditional foods and snacks.
-The lunch at Osteria San Francesco e il lupo (Saint Francis and the Wolf) [FaceBook page] is a steal for 11 euro, excellent house wine, water and coffee included.
+We like Osteria Oca Bianca at Via Camillo Benso Conte di Cavour, 17 for traditional foods and snacks.
+The lunch at Osteria San Francesco e il lupo (Saint Francis and the Wolf) [FaceBook page] is also a good value with great food.

 Being a major market town in this corner of the Lunigiana, Pontremoli has no shortage of bakeries and food shops.